FilipBicki/RANGERtoPhyloXML/README.md

 # RANGERtoPhyloXML

-This software is to be used after running RANGER-DTL <link>.
-It converts the output into the recPhyloXML format <link2>.
+This software is to be used after running RANGER-DTL <http://compbio.mit.edu/ranger-dtl/>.
+It converts the output into the recPhyloXML format <http://phylariane.univ-lyon1.fr/recphyloxml/>.

 USAGE:
 Run the script in terminal by using command py RANGERtorecPhyloXML.py 'RANGER-DTL output'.
 This is the default command behavior and it expects 'RANGER-DTL output' to be in the same directory as the script.
 The file name should be written without quotes and the output is placed in the same directory as 'output.xml'.